November 26, 2006

-It has been said that every person is endowed by our Creator with certain unalienable rights, including the pursuit of happiness.
-As Alistair Begg considers the theme of happiness, though, he describes two scenes from Psalm 32: one resulting in sorrows, and the other leading to songs of joy.
+It has been said that every person is endowed the Creator with certain unalienable rights, including the pursuit of happiness.
+As Alistair Begg considers the theme of happiness, though, he describes two scenes from Psalm 32, one resulting in sorrows, and the other leading to songs of joy.
 Though everyone begins in the first picture, we can move to the second through God’s grace and confession, experiencing the true happiness we desire.

 Father, as we prepare now to turn to the Bible, we ask that you, by the Holy Spirit, will be our teacher.
 We marvel that you choose to use the voice of mere men, but it just endorses the reality of your amazing grace and wonderful love that you stoop to us in our weakness and in our frailty and in our poverty in order that you might show yourself to be a strong and powerful, initiative-taking God.
 So we look to you in the pages of your Word.
 In Jesus’ name.
 Amen.

 Please be seated.
 I invite you to turn now to one further passage of Scripture, which is the Thirty-second Psalm, and we’ve come in the course of our studies to the final two verses, verse 10 and verse 11, which read as follows: